This article explains all about Best Odds Guaranteed (BOG) in matched betting.

 - LAYING: Lay £10 on the horse (odds 3.0) on the exchange.

-If the starting price of your horse increases to 3/1 (4.0), BOG ensures the bookie pays out a total return of £30 instead of £20.
+If the starting price of your horse increases to 3/1 (4.0), BOG means the bookie pays a total return of £30 instead of £20.
 Yet, your £20 lay liability is still the same.
 Your extra profit would be £10.

 Use this strategy with all types of matched bets.
-Back horse at a bookmaker offering BOG, then lay the horse at the exchange – for a risk-free shot at triggering BOG.
+Back horse at a bookmaker offering BOG, then lay at the exchange.
+An easy risk free shot at triggering BOG.

 Some bookies have a BOG winnings limit, which is generally several thousand pounds.